-Shonaid Jemmett-Page, FCA, aged 57, is an experienced non-executive director in the energy and financial sectors.
+Shonaid Jemmett-Page, FCA, aged 58, is an experienced non-executive director in the energy and financial sectors.
 Shonaid spent the first 20 years of her career at KPMG in London and Tokyo, rising to the position of Partner, Financial Services.
 In 2001, she moved to Unilever, where she was Senior Vice President, Finance and Information for Asia, based in Singapore, before returning to the UK as Finance Director for Unilever's global non-food business.
 In 2009, Shonaid joined CDC Group as Chief Operating Officer, a position she held until 2012.

-Since then, Shonaid has focused on non-executive appointments and is currently a non-executive Director of GKN plc where she serves as Chairman of the audit committee and is a member of the remuneration and nominations committees, non-executive Director of Caledonia Investments plc and a member of the governance, nomination and remuneration committees, non-executive Chairman of MS Amlin plc and Chairman of the remuneration and nominations committees and a member of the risk and solvency committee, senior non-executive Director and Chairman of the audit, nomination and remuneration committees and member of the risk committee at ClearBank Ltd. Until October 2017, she was non-executive Chairman of Origo Partners plc.
+Since then, Shonaid has focused on non-executive appointments and is currently a non-executive Director of Caledonia Investments plc and a member of the governance, nomination and remuneration committees, non-executive

+Chairman of MS Amlin plc and Chairman of the remuneration and nominations committees and a member of the risk and solvency committee, Senior Independent Director and Chairman of the audit and remuneration committees and a member of the nomination and risk committees at ClearBank Ltd. Until October 2017, she was non-executive Chairman of Origo Partners plc and until April 2018 was non-executive Director of GKN plc where she served as Chairman of the audit committee and was a member of the remuneration and nominations committees.
 She is also the examiner of the UK branch of an Indian children's cancer charity.